yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2020/index.md

     "./botwfix.png"
   >}}

-There were some crashes when exiting yuzu that were related to the telemetry process.
+There were some crashes when exiting yuzu that was related to the telemetry process.
 [Tobi](https://github.com/FearlessTobi) ported a fix from [Citra](https://github.com/citra-emu/citra) that [changes the type of `AddField` to a string,](https://github.com/yuzu-emu/yuzu/pull/5127) squashing one bug down.

 A commonly reported issue was that configuration changes are lost if yuzu crashes. [toastUnlimited](https://github.com/lat9nq) changed this behaviour to simply [save the current settings before booting a game.](https://github.com/yuzu-emu/yuzu/pull/5217) This change saves several headaches.